 On the right, you will find all the latest newsletters and letters home.

-At the beginning of the week UKHSA provided a press release regarding back to school advice amid high levels of flu, Covid-19 and scarlet fever being experienced across the country Back to school advice issued amid high levels of flu, COVID-19 and scarlet fever - GOV.UK (www.gov.uk).
+In December UKHSA provided a press release regarding back to school advice amid high levels of flu, Covid-19 and scarlet fever being experienced across the country Back to school advice issued amid high levels of flu, COVID-19 and scarlet fever - GOV.UK (www.gov.uk).

-Flu and COVID-19 are currently circulating at high levels and are likely to continue to increase in coming weeks.
 High numbers of scarlet fever, which is caused by Group A streptococcus, also continue to be reported.

 Prof Susan Hopkins, Chief medical Adviser at UKHSA, said: “It’s important to minimise the spread of infection in schools and other education and childcare settings as much as possible.
 If your child is unwell and has a fever, they should stay home from school or nursery until they feel better and the fever has resolved.